BNP 16: Use the power of The Negotiator's Probe to get them to move and to explore options.

 - Get information

-- Isolate real areas of interest and concern
+- Isolate areas of concern to identify interests

 - When the other party says no to your offer